mustafamertkisa/set-data-structure/docs/index.md

 function add(address _wallet, uint256 _balance) external
 ```

-Adds wallet and balance
+Only admin can adds wallet and balance

-_To use this function must have the default admin role_
+_Works when contract status is not pause and includes reentrancy guard_

 #### Parameters